mech/Learning-Notes/FrontEnd/JavaScript/React/Redux.md

 ## Normalizr

+* A very flat structure
+* All entities have their ID and separate tables
 * [Using Normalizr to organize data in stores - practical guide](https://hackernoon.com/using-normalizr-to-organize-data-in-stores-practical-guide-82fa061b60fb)

 Why do we need it?
 Our JSON API may be deeply nested and duplicative.
 We want to coerce that deep API into more manageable and cacheable ID-indexed objects.